msubra/jaadi.js/README.md

 ##How to get it?

-You can download the latest version of [jaadi here](build/js/jaadi-1.0.js).
+You can download the latest version of [jaadi from the build/ folder](build/js/jaadi-1.0.js).
 Standard Jaadi implementation gives access to following storage implementations

 * Browser DOM's default property map `{}`
 * Browser Cookie `document.cookies`